marcinjahn/technology-notebook/src/docs/computers/security/cryptography/basic-terms.md

 ::: tip Infinite inputs
 In reality, the second and third properties of hash functions are not possible to hold.
-There are inifinite possible inputs to hash functions and a finite amount of digests (hash result length is fixed).
+There are infinite possible inputs to hash functions and a finite amount of digests (hash result length is fixed).
 :::

-SHA-256 is a good enought choice, but SHA-3 is recommended.
+SHA-256 is a good enough choice, but SHA-3 is recommended.

 Hash functions have the following properties: